Football clubs

 1908 - 1914

-Hastings Orient were formed in 1908 and reported in the Hastings & St Leonards Observer to have “recently rose Phoenix-like from the ashes of the Emmanuel Athletic.
-The team spent two seasons competing for the Old Boys Cup and then the Hillier Cup; their home fixtures were played at Ore Valley.
+Hastings Orient were formed in 1908 and were reported in the Hastings & St Leonards Observer to have “recently rose Phoenix‑like from the ashes of the Emmanuel Athletic”.
+The team spent two seasons competing for the Old Boys Cup, followed by participation in the Hillier Cup.
+Their home fixtures were played at Ore Valley.

 Hastings Police